kermitt2/delft/doc/Introduction.md

 * Usage of dynamic data generator so that the training data do not need to stand completely in memory.

-* Efficiently loading and management of an unlimited volume of static pre-trained embeddings.
+* Efficient loading and management of an unlimited volume of static pre-trained embeddings.

 * A comprehensive evaluation framework with the standard metrics for sequence labeling and classification tasks, including n-fold cross validation.